 Art Crime Team

 The FBI established a rapid deployment Art Crime Team in 2004.
-The team is composed of 14 special agents, each responsible for addressing art and cultural property crime cases in an assigned geographic region.
+The team is composed of 16 special agents, each responsible for addressing art and cultural property crime cases in an assigned geographic region.
 The Art Crime Team is coordinated through the FBI’s Art Theft Program, located at FBI Headquarters in Washington, D.C.
 Art Crime Team agents receive specialized training in art and cultural property investigations and assist in art related investigations worldwide in cooperation with foreign law enforcement officials and FBI legal attaché offices.
-The U.S. Department of Justice has assigned three special trial attorneys to the Art Crime Team for prosecutive support.
+The U.S. Department of Justice provides special trial attorneys to the Art Crime Team for prosecutive support.

 Since its inception, the Art Crime Team has recovered more than 2,650 items valued at over $150 million.
 These include: